Finding and Maintaining Relationships for INTPs

 By the end of this program you'll have the confidence to begin bringing your honest self to the relationships you actually want in your life without sacrificing who you are in the process.

-Christian Rivera is a Digital Producer, has been for 20 years creating photo, video, graphic design and audio assets for clients such as Disney, Hulu, Lionsgate, Focus Features, Paramount and more.
-In 2018, Christian developed DOPEamine, a platform dedicated to personal empowerment with a focus on INTP Personality Development.
+Christian Rivera is a Digital Producer and has been for 20 years creating photography, video, graphic design, and audio assets for clients such as Disney, Hulu, Lionsgate, Focus Features, Paramount, and more.
+In 2018, Christian developed Dopamine and Other Happy Chemicals as a platform dedicated to his own personal empowerment by sharing growth lessons and experiences on his podcast.
+This included a focus on INTP growth development and becoming a mirror for INTPs to reflect on their own experience to grow from.